OSGeo/OSGeoLive-doc/en/quickstart/virtualization_quickstart.rst

 **Downloads**

 Download `Virtual Box <http://www.virtualbox.org/>`_  for your platform, and install the software.
-On windows run the installer, or on linux do the following:
+On windows run the installer, or on Ubuntu-like linux systems do the following:

   ``apt-get install virtualbox-ose``